Heating a dipolar quantum fluid into a solid

 We can gain further intuition about the underlying mechanism by closer inspection of the two fluctuation energies $H_{\rm qu}$ and $H_{\rm th}$ that both contribute a local nonlinearity to the wave equation for $\psi({\bf r})$. $H_{\rm qu}>0$ is the Lee-Huang-Yang correction to the equation of state \cite{Lima2011,Lima2012}, and raises the ground state energy due to the small condensate depletion caused by the atomic interactions.
 It therefore increases for higher particle densities and stronger interactions, as shown in Fig.~\ref{fig2}(b).
 Consequently, $H_{\rm qu}$ generates an effective repulsion that stabilizes the condensate against collapse \cite{Wachtler2016}, and shifts the roton instability towards higher densities and stronger dipole-dipole interactions.
 On the contrary, $H_{\rm th}$ increases as we lower the density of the condensate [see Fig.\ref{fig2}(b)].
 This behaviour is readily understood as follows.

 Decreasing the condensate density increases the fraction of thermally excited, non-condensed atoms \cite{Aybar2019}.
 In the limit where this fraction remains small, such an increase implies a larger potential energy due to interactions with the thermal atoms.
 It therefore contributes a positive energy correction that decreases upon increasing the density $\rho=|\psi|^2$ of the condensate.
-As a result, thermal fluctuations energetically favour higher condensate densities, such that $H_{\rm th}$ acts as a focusing nonlinearity which lowers the roton energy and facilitates the formation of a density-modulated phase, as illustrated in Fig.\ref{fig2}c.
+As a result, thermal fluctuations energetically favour higher condensate densities, such that $H_{\rm th}$ has a focusing effect on the condensate wave function which lowers the roton energy and facilitates the formation of a density-modulated phase, as illustrated in Fig.\ref{fig2}(c) and (d).